francesco-cattoglio/stories/_posts/2021-07-12-franzplot.md

 ![Node graph editing](https://github.com/francesco-cattoglio/stories/raw/main/assets/img/nodes_graph.png)

-This will get converted into a vector containing the following objects
+This will get converted into a vector containing the following objects, which I call "compute blocks"

 ![Node graph editing](https://github.com/francesco-cattoglio/stories/raw/main/assets/img/processed_nodes.png)

+You can see from the above drawing that each block owns a unique compute shader (created from the student's equations) and its output buffer, but only has *bindings* to the buffers it uses as inputs.
+This is because a wgpu buffer has strict ownership rules.
+Thanks to bindings however we can create a handle for reading from a buffer whenever we like (to be precise, a compute block does not store individual bindings, but a bind group, and not just a shader, but a compute pipeline!).
-Each one of those objects contains all the bindings to the output buffers to use as inputs and the compiled shader that needs to be run.
-Since we sorted based on dependency, we just need to iterate over the vector and queue the computation in wgpu.
-Please note that the shaders are usually unique, because they contain the equations that the student wrote.
+Since we sorted the compute blocks based on dependency, we just need to iterate over the vector and submit all the computations to a wgpu queue.

 The whole conversion process takes very little time, less then one second for a reasonably-sized node graph.
 In a sense, FranzPlot is "just" a compiler: it turns mathematical formulas into GLSL.
 Everything else is just some glue code with a super simple 3D scene visualization on top.